lennym/moment-business-time/README.md

 ## Configuration

 The working hours used for a locale can be modified using moment's `locale` method.
+The default working hours are 09:00-17:00, Mon-Fri.

 Example: